Bo Bricklemyer poses with wife and car in 1966. |

 Could that be why the mechanical pump isn't producing pressure?
 Is it even really necessary?
 There is no way you can see what position the cam is in because it is completely enclosed inside the engine block.
 But no matter what position the cam is in initially, with each revolution it moves the lever arm through its entire range—so what difference does it make?
 Let sleeping dragons lie.

+and accelerator pumps.
 The cam that operates the pump seen through the pump port in the block.